braedenkloke/smart-manufacturing-system-devs-model/README.md

 For how to supply your own order inputs, refer to the README file in the [in/orders](in/orders) directory.

-## Remote
+## Remote Simulation
-Copy project files to the [DEVSim servers](https://devssim.carleton.ca/) and run simulation remotely.
+Alternatively, you can run the simulation remotely on the [DEVSim servers](https://devssim.carleton.ca/).

 # Acknowledgements
 - [Sanja Lazarova-Molnar](https://lazarova-molnar.net/) and the [SYDSEN Research Group](https://sydsen.aifb.kit.edu/)